cabforum/servercert/docs/BR.md

 ##### 4.2.2.2.2 Applicability and Scope

-DNSSEC validation back to the IANA DNSSEC root trust anchor MUST be performed by the Primary Network Perspective on all DNS queries associated with:
+DNSSEC validation MUST be performed by the Primary Network Perspective on all DNS queries associated with:

 1. the validation of domain authorization or control as described in [Section 3.2.2.4](#3224-validation-of-domain-authorization-or-control); and
 2. CAA record lookups as described in [Section 4.2.2.1](#4221-caa-record-processing).